xp2-882030kgz010602/KotlinTableGen/README.md

 }
 ```
 Finally, let's try a 2x2x2 cube for a board.
 Despite the fact that three dimensions are needed to "properly" draw this board,
 we can still generate tables and see AI play on this board.
+Also of note is that this board has 6 moves instead of 4.
 ```kotlin
 import board.BoardHelper
 import tableGenDataStructures.SeedSet